Christmas in Venezuela

 Some homes will have a Christmas Tree, but they're normally artificial ones as pine and fir trees aren't common in Venezuela.
 Nativity Scenes (Nacimiento) are very popular and in some regions they are more common than Christmas Trees.

 Going to Midnight Mass (Misas de Aguinaldo) is very popular and there many other masses and church services in the days before Christmas.
 In Caracas, the capital of Venezuela, there's a tradition of people rollerskating to the early morning church services from 16th to 24th December.
-The roads are often closed to traffic by 8.00am to make it safe for people to skate!
+Sadly, due to civil unrest, there's been less rollerskating in the last few years, but some poeple are trying to keep the tradition alive.

 Traditional Venezuelan Christmas foods include 'Hallacas' - a mixture of beef, pork, chicken, capers, raisins, and olives that is wrapped in maize and plantain leaves and tied up with string into a parcel and then boiled or steamed afterwards; the Pan de Jamón - a type of bread that's made with puff pastry, filled up with ham, raisins, olives and bacon and shaped like a 'swiss roll'!
 Chicken Salad and Pernil (a leg of pork).